rosedetivoli/rosedetivoli.github.io/screenings.md

 **2023**

+**A divine comedy** - One Minute Volume 10 at Gallery Wolf & Galentz, Berlin - Aug-Oct
-**Where Were You In 1992?** - screening, workshop, installation at Barbican Centre, London - July
+**Where Were You In 1992?** - screening and installation at Barbican Centre, London - July

 **2022**